 - Flour, butter, whole milk, smoked paprika, salt: This is our béchamel sauce, the creamy base that will combine with the melty cheese and get into every nook and cranny of the pasta.

-How to make creamy baked pasta with bacon and cheese
+How to make creamy pasta with bacon and cheese

-This creamy baked pasta recipe is rustic, homey and comforting, and I love to bake it and serve it in my Lodge cast-iron cookware.
+This creamy pasta with bacon recipe is rustic, homey and comforting, and I love to bake it and serve it in my Lodge cast-iron cookware.
 Either the 12-inch cast-iron skillet, or I've also made individual portions in these cute cast-iron mini servers.

 Step 1: Grate the cheese and cook the bacon